-xx
+Thinking of giving a digital toy to a child this year?
+Pediatricians say don’t

 But the doctors understand why some parents may have lost sight of that fact.

-“Increased marketing of so-called ‘educational’ toys” and the proliferation of “digital media-based virtual ‘toys’” have fooled many parents into thinking that newer toys must be better, they wrote.
+“Increased marketing of so-called ‘educational’ toys” and the proliferation of “digital media-based virtual ‘toys’ ” have fooled many parents into thinking that newer toys must be better, they wrote.

 They aren’t.
 In research studies, children were less engaged with their caregivers when electronic toys were in the mix.
 That resulted in “reductions in cognitive and/or language and gross motor activities,” the pediatricians added.